EFSC Board of Trustees

 VICE CHAIR

 Dr. Figueroa is a general surgeon with more than 30 years of experience in general and trauma surgery.
-He is an active member of the medical staff at Palm Bay Hospital with the Health First Medical group and is a Fellow of the American College of Surgery.
+He is a physician and surgeon at Omni Health Care and a Fellow of the American College of Surgeons.
+He previously served as a trauma surgeon at Health First Palm Bay Hospital with the Health First Medical Group.
 He served as Chief of Staff and Board member at HRMC and also served as Assistant Professor of Surgery and Medical Director at the University of Florida Health Science Center in Jacksonville.
-He received his Bachelor’s Degree from the University of Puerto Rico and his Doctor of Medicine Degree from the University of Central del Este also in Puerto Rico.
-Gov. Rick Scott appointed him to the EFSC Board of Trustees in July 2018 and he was reappointed to a new four-year term by Gov. Ron DeSantis in January 2021.
-He became the board's vice chair in August 2022 and was re-elected in August 2024.
+He received his bachelor’s degree from the University of Puerto Rico and his Doctor of Medicine Degree from the University of Central del Este, also in Puerto Rico.
+Gov. Rick Scott appointed him to the EFSC Board of Trustees in July 2018, and he was reappointed to another four-year term by Gov. Ron DeSantis in 2026.
+He became the board's vice chair in August 2022 and was re-elected in August 2025.

 Bruce Deardoff